InnoOkeke/oweza/README.md

 # Oweza Mobile

-Oweza is a mobile application that lets users send cUSD to any email address using Reown AppKit wallet integration on Celo.
+Oweza is a mobile application that lets users send cUSD to any email address using web3auth wallet integration on Celo.
 Transfers use Celo's native gasless transactions with cUSD as the fee currency, and recipients without an account receive an email invitation to claim their funds after onboarding.

 ## Features

-- **Reown AppKit Authentication:** Secure wallet connection with WalletConnect v2
+- **web3auth AppKit Authentication:** Secure wallet connection with WalletConnect v2
 - **Email-Based Transfers:** Send cUSD to any email address, even non-registered users
 - **Pending Transfer System:**
    - Shared on-chain escrow contract for unregistered recipients